nithins7676/emotion-classification/README.md

-# 🧠 Emotion Classification from Text 😃😢😡
+# 💭 Emotion Detector Web App 😃😢😡

-Welcome to the **Emotion Classification** project!
-This repository contains a machine learning pipeline to detect emotions from text using the GoEmotions dataset.
+Welcome to the **Emotion Detector Web App**!
+This project is a user-friendly web application that detects emotions from text using a machine learning model trained on the GoEmotions dataset.
 Whether you're building a chatbot, analyzing social media, or just curious about NLP, this project is for you! 🚀

 ## 📦 Features
 - Detects a wide range of emotions from text
+- Beautiful and interactive web interface (Streamlit)
 - Preprocessing, training, and evaluation scripts included
 - Uses scikit-learn for easy customization
 - Ready-to-use trained model